TomerP2/java-battleships/README.md

 - If user killed all battleships:
   - show user prompt: 'victory'
   - show user prompt: 'took you x amount of tries'

+## ToDo

+- Change the way the x coordinate is stored.
+The input should still be 'A1' , 'C5', etc. But the UserInteractor should automatically translate this to a format where x and y are integers with values 0 to 6.
+- Finish work on the generateBattleships function.
+Pseudocode:
+  - Create battleships array
+  - Create occupiedCoordinates array
+  - For i in range (3):
+    - decide whether the ship is vertical or horizontal
+    - decide ship length
+    - try:
+      - Choose a random x and y from 0 to 6
+      - place the firstCoordinate there
+      - If horizontal, try to create n amount of cells to the right
+      - If vertial, try to create n amount of cells down
+      - If any of the cell creations fail, try a new random x and y
+    - If any of the new cells are already in occopiedCoordinates, try a new random x and y
+    - Create a new battleship with the created cells as location
+    - Add battleship to battleships array
+    - Add cells to occupiedCells arary
+  - return battleships array.